List of Coronation Street characters introduced in 1995: Judy Mallett

 Judy Mallett (also Smedley) was played by Gaynor Faye from October 1995 until September 1999.

 She moves to Weatherfield with her husband, Gary (Ian Mercer) in October 1995 after buying Jack and Vera Duckworth's house.
 She and Gary are happy together, but Judy longs for a child.
-Sadly, nothing happened so when she meets Zoe Tattersall (Joanne Froggatt), a young woman who was considering giving her baby up for adoption, Judy convinces Zoe to allow her and Gary to adopt the baby; a girl who she and Gary name Katie Joyce.
+Sadly, nothing happened so when she meets Zoe Tattersall (Joanne Froggatt), a young woman who was considering giving her baby up for adoption, Judy convinces Zoe to allow her and Gary to adopt the baby, a girl whom she and Gary name Katie Joyce.
 Zoe, however, regrets her decision and soon takes Katie back and renames her Shannon.
-Judy and Gary are heartbroken by this, and this did not improve when Shannon died of meningitis a few months later.
+Judy and Gary are heartbroken by this, and this does not improve when Shannon dies of meningitis a few months later.
 Eventually, Judy discovers that she is pregnant and is thrilled to discover that she is expecting twins.
 On 25 December 1998, she gives birth to Rebecca and William Mallett.

 Judy dies in her backyard whilst hanging out the washing on 24 September 1999, the victim of a pulmonary embolism that developed as a result of an injury she sustained to her leg in a road accident caused by Terry Duckworth (Nigel Pivaro).